quarkslab/qsynthesis/doc/api_usage.rst

                     b'H\x01\xc1', b'H\x8bE\xe0', b'H\x0f\xaf\xc0', b'H1\xc8', b'H#E\xf0', b'H\x01\xc0', b'H)\xc2',
                     b'H\x89\xd0', b']', b'\xc3']

 The first thing to do is to executed these instruction with triton.
-For that Qsynthesis also provides an utility class :py:class:`SimpleSymExec` (cf: :ref:`label_simplesymexec`) facilitating various tasks.
+For that Qsynthesis provides an utility class :py:class:`SimpleSymExec` (cf: :ref:`label_simplesymexec`) facilitating various tasks.
 It takes the architecture in parameter.
 We arbritrarily initialize ``rip`` and ``rsp`` to arbitrary addresses and feed all instructions to that wrapper.